Quester-one/Awesome-LLM-Planning/README.md

 # A Comprehensive Survey on Large Language Model Based Planning

 Welcome to the **Awesome-LLM-Planning** repository!
 This repository is a curated collection of the most influential papers, and benchmarks related to **Large Language Models (LLMs) based Agent Planning**.
+For a detailed introduction, please refer our survey paper:

+**A Comprehensive Survey on Large Language Model Based Planning**

 ## 1 Planning Methods